mosra/m.css/doc/css/themes.rst

 .. role:: css(code)
     :language: css

-m.css provides two themes, a dark and a light one.
-A theme consists of just a set of CSS variables, which affect fonts, colors and other properties.
-The theme file is also an self-contained entry point for the whole m.css framework
---- it includes all the other necessary CSS files except fonts via CSS :css:`@import` statements.
+The `m-theme-*.css <{filename}/css.rst>`_ files provide final theming for the style.
+Currently, m.css provides two themes, a dark and a light one.
+A theme file consists of just a set of CSS variables, which affect fonts, colors and other properties.
+Together with theme file, m.css provides also a "driver file" that includes all the other necessary CSS files except fonts via CSS :css:`@import` statements --- so you can reference just ``m-dark.css`` instead of four distinct files.

 .. block-warning:: Browser support

     Note that :abbr:`some browsers <IE and Edge, I'm looking at you>` have problems with CSS variables and :css:`@import` statements.
-Because of that, the builtin themes provide a ``*.compiled.css`` version that contains a preprocessed version without CSS variables or :css:`import` statements;
+Because of that, the builtin themes provide a ``*.compiled.css`` version that contains a preprocessed version without CSS variables or :css:`@import` statements;
     which also make it smaller in total.
 This compiled version includes also the Pygments code highlighting style, all combined in one file.